department-of-veterans-affairs/vets-website/content/pages/education/gi-bill.md

 Since 1944, the GI Bill has helped millions of Veterans pay for college so they can make the move to a civilian careers.
 Veterans with active-duty service after September 11, 2001, can get a living allowance, money for books, and the option to transfer education benefits you don't use to your spouse or children with the Post 9/11 GI Bill.

-[Veterans Service Organizations](http://www.va.gov/vso/) and the [GI Bill Comparison Tool](/gi-bill-comparison-tool/) can help you pickan  education program and see what benefits you'll get.
+[Veterans Service Organizations](http://www.va.gov/vso/) and the [GI Bill Comparison Tool](/gi-bill-comparison-tool/) can help you pick an  education program and see what benefits you'll get.

 <a class="usa-button-primary va-button-primary" href="/education/apply-for-education-benefits/">Apply for Education Benefits</a> <a class="usa-button-primary va-button-secondary" href="/gi-bill-comparison-tool/">GI Bill Comparison Tool</a>